-For those who aren’t really in the know when it comes to the influencer sector, essentially, we have companies paying individuals to leverage their social media standing in order to sell products.
-Initially influencer marketing was something located primarily in the fast fashion sector, with globally recognisable brands willing to pay the most successful influencers from £10,000 upwards for one social media post, it certainly isn’t for the faint-hearted.
-However, a well-structured campaign has been known to show massive amounts of ROI for those who are not wanting to stand still while the world moves around them.
+For those who aren’t in the know when it comes to the influencer sector, essentially, companies are paying individuals to leverage their social media standing in order to sell products.
+Initially influencer marketing was something primarily in the fast fashion sector, with globally recognisable brands willing to pay the most successful influencers from £10,000 upwards for one social media post, it certainly isn’t for the faint-hearted.
+A well-structured campaign has been known to show massive amounts of ROI for those who are not wanting to stand still whilst the world moves around them.

-From the criticism which has arose in the sector, it is plainly obvious that influencer marketing does indeed have some flaws.
-As the industry grows so do the number of companies selling budding influencers likes and followers, therefore creating figures which don’t accurately represent an influencers marketability.
+Criticism has arisen in the sector, it’s obvious that influencer marketing does have some flaws.
+As the industry grows so do the number of companies selling budding influencers likes and followers, therefore creating figures that don’t accurately represent an influencers marketability.
 To address this problem, companies who are conducting a well-thought-out campaign will judge an influencers value by their engagement rate.
-Engagement rate is a metric which is worked out by calculating the amount of likes and comments against the number of followers a company or individual has.
-Therefore, creating a metric which allows cross-comparison regardless of company size or following.
+Engagement rate is a metric that is worked out by calculating the amount of likes and comments against the number of followers a company or individual has.
+Therefore, creating a metric that allows cross-comparison regardless of company size or following.

-What are the other worries?
-Well, lets be honest, we have all witnessed an image whereby the building in the background seems to be warped beyond recognition, and those are just the examples of bad editing.
+What are some other worries?
 There are plenty of images out there where photoshop wizards have tweaked and twisted reality to make it look as aesthetically pleasing as possible and most of us don’t have a clue.
-Has editing ever made me question my decision to buy something…Personally, no it hasn’t.
-Maybe it’s me but I believe intuition and just the slightest hint of FOMO makes me buy something I like regardless.
-The adverts we have grown accustomed to for as long as we can remember have always been slightly enhanced and that it something we have grown to accept, so why begin to question it now?
+Has editing ever made you question our decision to buy something?
+Maybe it’s us but we believe intuition and just the slightest hint of FOMO makes us buy something we like regardless.
+The adverts we have grown accustomed to for as long as we can remember have always been slightly enhanced and that’s something we have grown to accept…

-Influencer marketing is as far as we are concerned, around to stay.
-The variety of life is very much at play when it comes to social media, especially as we see Instagram gear itself towards removing likes from photos and creating a marketplace where we like things, believe it or not, because we actually like them!
-Diversity is something we should embrace, and we personally feel that social media marketing does this more than any other sector.
+Influencer marketing is here to stay.
+The variety of life is very much at play when it comes to social media, especially as we see Instagram gear itself towards removing likes from photos.
+Diversity is something we should embrace, and social media marketing does this more than any other sector.
 Our main piece of advice would be to go with a forward-thinking company who provides you all the details they possibly can, plan and plan again, and be prepared move constantly with the ebbs and flows of the industry.